lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 T> ## Security-oriented frameworks
 T>
-T> Lusca is a library which is part of a bigger web application framework called [kraken.js](https://github.com/krakenjs/kraken-js) that focuses on security first, and is too, officially maintained by PayPal's own people.
+T> Lusca is a library that is part of a bigger web application framework called [kraken.js](https://github.com/krakenjs/kraken-js) that focuses on security first, and is too, officially maintained by PayPal's own people.

 ## Strict Transport Security